 - In April, Washington Hospital received a three-year accreditation designation of its Breast Health Program from the National Accreditation Program for Breast Centers (NAPBC), a program administered by the American College of Surgeons.

 - In November, Washington Township Health Care District residents unanimously approved Measure Z to fund the Hospital's long term master plan to expand and upgrade intensive and critical care facilities.

-- In November, Washington Hospital was named by HealthGrades as one of America's 100 Best Hospitals for Joint Replacement in the Bay Area for 2 years in a row (2012-2013)
+- In November, Washington Hospital was named by Healthgrades as one of America's 100 Best Hospitals for Joint Replacement in the Bay Area for two years in a row (2012-2013).

 - In October, Washington Hospital was honored by the U.S. Department of Health and Human Services (HHS) with its Bronze Medal of Honor for its work to reduce the number of people waiting for an organ or tissue transplant.

 - In August, U.S. News & World Report ranked Washington Hospital number four on the list of "Best Regional Hospitals" in the San Francisco metro area, which includes the East Bay.
 Only eight of the 45 hospitals in this region were accorded this prestigious ranking.

 - In July, Washington Hospital's Women's Center was designated a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 This designation is given to those Breast Imaging Centers that have demonstrated high quality in all areas of breast imaging.

 - In June, Washington Hospital was named by Healthgrades as one of America's 100 Best Hospitals for Joint Replacement in 2012.